gfxfundamentals/webgl-fundamentals/webgl/lessons/webgl-resizing-the-canvas.md

 Every canvas has 2 sizes.
 The size of its drawingbuffer.
 This is how many pixels are in the canvas.
 The second size is the size the canvas is displayed.
 CSS determines this size.

-You can set the size of the canvas's backbuffer in 2 ways.
+You can set the size of the canvas's drawingbuffer in 2 ways.
 One using HTML

     <canvas id="c" width="400" height="300"></canvas>